Easy Chocolate Cake

 - Add the flour, caster sugar cocoa powder, baking powder, bicarb soda and salt to a large mixing bowl and use a whisk to combine.

-- To a large jug or bowl, add the milk, oil, coffee, butter and eggs and whisk to combine.
+- To a large jug or bowl, add the milk, oil, coffee, vanilla extract, butter and eggs and whisk to combine.
 Add the wet ingredients to the dry ingredients and mix to combine taking care to scrape down the bottom and sides of the bowl.

 - Add the boiling water and stir until well combined.